Best budget turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget turntables you can buy in 2023.

-These are the best budget turntables currently on the market, for whether you're dipping a toe into analogue with your first turntable, want to rip your vinyl using a USB deck or are simply upgrading an aging entry-level model.
+In this list, we've highlighted the best budget turntables currently on the market, all tried and tested by the expert What Hi-Fi? review team in our dedicated listening rooms.
+Whether you're dipping a toe into analogue with your very first turntable, want to rip your vinyl using a USB deck or are simply upgrading an ageing entry-level model – you'll likely find a trendy but proper record player here that will suit you (without having to spend a silly amount of money, either).

-And despite what you might think, good turntables do exist at cheaper price points, so spinning vinyl doesn't have to be an expensive affair as this list below will show.
+And despite what you might think, good turntables do exist at cheaper price points.
+So spinning vinyl doesn't have to be an expensive affair as this list below will show – including long-running Award-winners and cheap-but-cheerful options.

 If you need a bit more of a helping hand, we have a whole guide for choosing the right turntable for you, and once you do get your ideal deck, we have tips on how to set it up perfectly so you get the best performance always.

-The Primary E confidently nails the basics, from an even tonal balance to a delivery that’s clear and clean and spacious enough to keep things coherent.
-Decent body and substance cling reliably to every frequency, and that’s made all the more enjoyable by a spirited sense of drive and momentum.
-As a first turntable, it's hard to beat near this price.
+£150 isn’t much for a turntable by anyone’s estimate, but the Primary E confidently nails the basics, providing an even tonal balance and a delivery that’s clear, clean and spacious enough to keep things coherent.
+Decent body and substance cling reliably to every frequency, made all the more enjoyable by a spirited sense of drive and momentum.
+So impressed were we with the Primary E, that it’s been winning the best turntable under £200 trophy at the What Hi-Fi?
+Awards for five years in a row now.

 Read the full review: Pro-Ject Primary E

+There’s also a very decent phono stage built in and the Bluetooth connection is strong and works with up to eight devices – meaning you can stream your vinyl to a pair of wireless headphones or a Bluetooth speaker, should you so choose.
 For the money, you get an easy-to-use deck with a very decent phono stage built in.
-There's also Bluetooth support so you can stream your vinyl to a pair of wireless headphones or Bluetooth speaker.
-The very best decks at the same money pip it for pure sound quality, but you won't find many as fun, ridiculously user-friendly and resoundingly listenable.
+There's even Bluetooth support so you can stream your vinyl to a pair of wireless headphones or a Bluetooth speaker.
+The very best decks at the same money pip it for pure sound quality, but you won't find many as fun, ridiculously user-friendly and resoundingly listenable as the PS-LX310BT.

 Read the full review: Sony PS-LX310BT